 No charts or tables are included; just the map and counters.
 (Buy the game!)
 Keep the printed charts from the game at hand during VASSAL play.

-Strength markers have been removed and replaced with a dynamic property that is set manually by Ctrl-V on each unit.
+Strength markers have been removed and replaced with a dynamic property that is set manually with function keys.
 Strength is visible in the Mouse-over Stack Viewer.

 Fatigue markers have been removed and replaced with a game piece layer on each unit.